 The Financial Services and Markets Act 2000 (Overseas Funds Regime) (Equivalence) (European Economic Area) Regulations 2024 grant equivalence to each EEA state for Undertakings for Collective Investment in Transferable Securities funds, except for those that are authorized as Money Market Funds.
 The UCITS can be stand-alone schemes or sub-funds.

 Currently, EEA funds market into the U.K. using the Temporary Marketing Permissions Regime.
 The TMPR is due to expire at the end of 2025, subject to legislation extending that date to the end of 2026.
 Unlike the TMPR, an equivalence decision under the OFR does not have an expiry date.
-In addition, the TMPR only captures standalone and umbrella UCITS funds that were marketing to U.K. clients using a UCITS passport (while the U.K. was in the EU) and who applied to the FCA to continue doing so.Topic : Funds -
+In addition, the TMPR only captures standalone and umbrella UCITS funds that were marketing to U.K. clients using a UCITS passport (while the U.K. was in the EU) and who applied to the FCA to continue doing so.Topic : Fund Regulation -

 Fourth Commencement Regulations Under Financial Services and Markets Act 2023 Published